movestore/Email-Alert/README.md

 **Parameter `emailtext`:** This text is written into the Notification E-mail.
 It should be kept short.

 **Parameter `attr`:** If there is no individual variable with any name given here, an error will be returned.
 The inclusion of timestamp variables will lead to errors here.
+If you select more than 5 attributes, the latter ones are cut off and a warning is given.

 **Data:** The full input data set is returned for further use in a next App and cannot be empty.